Jimmy Quillen: Passed over for Rules Committee chairmanship

 Quillen's fellow Republicans passed him over in 1990 for consideration as ranking Republican on the House Rules Committee in favor of Gerald Solomon of New York, even though Quillen was the committee's most senior member.
 An unnamed fellow committee member was once quoted by the Kingsport Times-News (October 4, 1992) as saying, "Jimmy's one helluva nice guy, ... but let's face it.
 He couldn't organize a one-car funeral."
 He thus lost a chance to become the committee's chairman when the Republicans later gained control of Congress after the 1994 elections—thus making him one of the longest-serving congressmen to have never chaired a committee.

 Rebuking 1992 presidential candidate Clinton as a "draft dodger"

-The October 25, 1992, edition of the Johnson City Press reported that both Quillen and former U.S. Senate Howard Baker, while in Jonesborough, Tennessee on their Bush/Quayle/Quillen Victory Bus tour, attacked the character of U.S. Democratic presidential candidate Bill Clinton with Quillen telling the assembled crowd, "We don't want a draft dodger as President of the United States.," and referring to the 1992 elections as "a national crisis".
+The October 25, 1992, edition of the Johnson City Press reported that both Quillen and former U.S. Senator Howard Baker, while campaigning in Jonesborough on their Bush/Quayle/Quillen Victory Bus tour, attacked the character of U.S. Democratic presidential candidate Bill Clinton, with Quillen telling the assembled crowd, "We don't want a draft dodger as President of the United States".
+Quillen also referred to the 1992 elections as "a national crisis".
 Quillen had himself avoided conscription into military service during the early 1940s, but later served in the U.S. Navy from late 1942 to 1946.